PADI ADVANCED OPEN WATER DIVER, THE “LEVEL 2” OF SCUBA DIVING

 - How to estimate a distance.

-- How to orient yourself underwater using kick cycles, natural landmarks and time.
+- How to orientate yourself underwater using kick cycles, natural landmarks and time.

 PADI ADVENTURE DIVER